WAF-web application firewall appliance

 Suppliers WAF-web application firewall appliance

 A Web Application Firewall or WAF provides security for online services from malicious Internet traffic.
-WAFs detect and filter out threats such as OWASP Top 10 which could degrade, compromise or bring down online applications.
+WAFs detect and filter out threats such as the OWASP Top 10, which could degrade, compromise or bring down online applications.